flavio-pereira/P4/readme.md

 Welcome to My Recipe Book!
 Here you can register all your recipes and easily access them when you need.
 You can divide your recipes in books and then create all your recipes under your favorite book.

-History: My wife has recipe blog and would like to build something that she can use as feature in her blog.
-Here is the blog: http://claudiasrecipe.blogspot.com/
+History: My wife has a recipe blog and I decided to build something that she can use as feature in her blog.
+This is the original blog: http://claudiasrecipe.blogspot.com/

 ### Github and Live URL: